Olex2/Olex2Manual/Tasks/08_geometric_analysis_of_structures.md

 Select 3 atoms in the first fragment and then 3 atoms in the second fragment in the order to be matched.
 Under `@Tools|Overlay` select **Match Selected Atoms**.
 To return to the unmatched structure, click on **UnMatch** or type `CODE fuse`.

-`@Tools|Overlay|Mode Match` This mode enables interactive matching by a maximum of three pairs of atoms.
+`@Tools|Overlay|Mode-Match` This mode enables interactive matching by a maximum of three pairs of atoms.
 The first pair of atoms are superimposed, the second pair causes a rotation to minimize the distance between the atoms of the second pair, the third pair causes rotation around the line formed by the first and second pair to minimize the difference between the atoms of the third pair.
 Hit ESC to exit this mode.
 To return to the unmatched structures click on **UnMatch** or type `CODE fuse`.

 ### Overlaying molecules from different structures
-Click on `@Tools|Overlay|Overlay Structure` to overlay a second structure.
+Click on `@Tools|Overlay|Overlay-Structure` to overlay a second structure.
 The two structures now appear on the right and left hand side of the graphics screen and the user-selected matching mode is automatically set up.
 A maximum of three pairs of atoms from the two structures can be selected.

 To remove the overlaid structure, select **Remove Overlay** from `@Tools|Overlay`.
 Alternatively, after clicking on `@Tools|Overlay|Overlay Structure`, press ESC.